4 Things Your CRM Should Tell You About Your Customer

 At some point or another, every organization will have to face an unhappy customer.
 Often, you can find out exactly why a customer is displeased by going to the CRM and looking for gaps.
 What’s missing?
 Has it been awhile since there was any contact with that customer?
 Has more than one rep been working a lead?
 Is there an incomplete follow-up task or project check-in?
 Most likely, there will be some hint as to where your team is falling behind.
 Your CRM is the best accountability tool you can have for keeping your customers happy or discovering where issues begin.

 Your CRM’s reporting engine has potential to help you learn so much about your customers.
 What other ways do you learn about your customers?
-Let us know in the comments below.
+Reach out to our team here.